-I was a little sceptical (and fearful!) about practising yoga pose for two people to begin with, but I have to say I’m a convert.
+I was a little sceptical (and fearful!) about practising yoga pose for two people to begin with, but I have to say I’m a couple yoga poses convert.
 Not only are they super fun, a great way to liven up your solo yoga practise, and highly Instagramable (usually on the 5th or 500th attempt), I have actually found that practising yoga poses for 2 people has given me some unexpected yoga benefits… I have met some yogis who claim partner yoga is ‘not proper yoga’, but yoga poses for two have helped me deepen my practice by cultivating more mindfulness, inner focus and joy — which sounds a lot like yoga to me!

-If yoga poses for 2 sounds like more than you can handle right now, start off with these yoga poses you should be doing every day, my top pick of online yoga courses, or — if you wallet (or the pandemic…) permits — one of these yoga retreats I am currently dreaming of.
+If yoga poses for 2 sounds like more than you can handle right now, start off with these individual yoga poses you should be doing every day, my top pick of online yoga courses, or — if your wallet (or the pandemic…) permits — one of these yoga retreats I am currently dreaming of.